bridgetownrb/bridgetown/bridgetown-website/src/_docs/configuration.md

 {%@ Note do %}
   #### Processing Order

 Values from bridgetown.config.yml are processed first, then config/initializers.rb, command line arguments are processed last.
-If you defined environments in bridgetown.config.yml, but also had a condition in initializers.rb, adding `<pre><%= site.config.to_yaml %></pre>` in a page would show the yaml defined environment, but the active parameters would match those set in initializers.
 {% end %}

 ## Take a Deep Dive